 The local Japanese inhabitants have long since craved the land occupied by the Shaolin temple and are just waiting for an excuse to snatch it from under the monk’s noses.
 When a Japanese monk arrives to advocate peace, he is murdered and the Japanese seize their chance to force an investigation upon the temple.
 To help pile the pressure on the monks the Japanese hire a clan of Ninjas in the hope that they will force them into combat, thus condemning their good names.
 Unwilling to be brought into such petty arguments, the Shaolin organise a friendly tournament within their temple so that the Ninja will be taught a valuable lesson.
 Which side will emerge victorious and will the Shaolin be able to restore their reputation?

-‘Shaolin Vs. Ninja’ is a cheap as chips kung fu movie that brings absolutely nothing new or remotely interesting to the table.
-The fight scenes are about the film’s only saving grace but even they aren’t enough to make it a worthwhile watch.
+‘Shaolin Vs. Ninja’ is a cheap-as-chips kung fu movie that brings absolutely nothing new or remotely interesting to the table.
+The fight scenes are the films only saving grace but even they aren’t enough to make it a worthwhile watch.